blockrise/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request extended
+name: Feature request
-about: Extended feature request for this project
+about: Feature request for this project
 title: ''
 labels: ''
 assignees: ''